angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 ## Basic Usage of Linked Signal

-To see how it works, let’s look at a complete example.
+To see how it works, let’s take a look at a complete example.
+Our component has a list of books in the `books` signal.
-Here, we’re using a Linked Signal to keep track of the first book in a list, created by the `linkedSignal()` factory function.
+Then we’re using a Linked Signal to keep track of the *first book* in the list, created by the `linkedSignal()` factory function.
 Whenever the list of books changes, the `firstBook` signal will automatically reset to the first book in the updated list.
+Up to here, all of this could have been achieved with a Computed Signal.
+However, the Linked Signal makes it possible to manually set the value in the `overrideFirstBook()` method.

 ```typescript
 import { Component, signal } from '@angular/core';